hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

   Prior to forwarding the request to the selected backend service, the matching portion of the request's path is replaced by pathPrefixRewrite.
 The value must be between 1 and 1024 characters.

+* `path_template_rewrite` -
+  (Optional)
+  Prior to forwarding the request to the selected origin, if the request matched a pathTemplateMatch, the matching portion of the request's path is replaced re-written using the pattern specified by pathTemplateRewrite. pathTemplateRewrite must be between 1 and 255 characters (inclusive), must start with a '/', and must only use variables captured by the route's pathTemplate matchers. pathTemplateRewrite may only be used when all of a route's MatchRules specify pathTemplate.
+  Only one of pathPrefixRewrite and pathTemplateRewrite may be specified.

 <a name="nested_weighted_backend_services"></a>The `weighted_backend_services` block supports: